eliyahu119/Snake-Game/README.md

 ## Usage

-1. [How to run the game]
-2. Use the arrow keys to navigate the snake:
+1. Use the arrow keys to navigate the snake:
    - **Up Arrow:** Move the snake upwards.
    - **Down Arrow:** Move the snake downwards.
    - **Left Arrow:** Move the snake to the left.
    - **Right Arrow:** Move the snake to the right.
-3. Eat the food to grow longer and increase your score.
+2. Eat the food to grow longer and increase your score.
-4. Avoid hitting the walls and the snake's tail, as this will end the game.
+3. Avoid hitting the walls and the snake's tail, as this will end the game.
-5. [Include any relevant screenshots or GIFs for clarity]

 ## Contributing